Differentiable Grouped Feedback Delay Networks for Learning Coupled Volume Acoustics: Proposed Parameter Learning

 \item The parameters of the position-dependent source-receiver filters, $\bm{g}_i(\mathbf{x}, z), \bm{g}_o(\mathbf{x}, z)$, are learned with an MLP.
 The inputs to the MLP are 3D Cartesian coordinates of the source/receiver positions, encoded with Fourier transformations \cite{richard2022deep} to enable the MLP to learn variations in the data at high spatial frequencies,

 where the sine and cosine functions are applied element-wise to $\mathbf{x}$, and $N_f$ is the number of input frequencies.
 The output of the MLP are either scalar gains, or state variable filter (SVF) coefficients that are converted to parametric equalisers (PEQ) \cite{lee2022differentiable} that represent the source and receiver filters, $\bm{g}_i(\mathbf{x }, z), \bm{g}_o(\mathbf{x}, z)$.
-More details on the MLP output are provided in Sec.~\ref{ssec:subband_parallel_gfdns}. \end{itemize}
+More detail on the MLP output is provided in Sec.~\ref{ssec:subband_parallel_gfdns}. \end{itemize}